 “On what high-performing companies should be striving to create: A great place for great people to do great work.” – Marilyn Carlson

 Positivity from the employers lead the employees to be mindful of all the opportunities lying around, beneath, and beyond what they are actually looking for.
-Advancement for the employees means that they will be extremely motivated to achieve the goals for the company.
+Advancement for the employees means motivated employee morale to achieve company goals.
 Here are more details on the topic:

 Employee recognition is very easy but many companies still fail to incorporate it in their working.
 All it requires is calling out the efforts and hard work of the employees by returning them with something.
 The appreciation task can be as convenient as simply saying a ‘Thank you’ and can be further taken to levels of introducing an employee reward system or offering bonuses.